PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 17:20:18
+Last updated: 2024-04-02 17:21:29
-Random Quote: Nothing happens unless first we dream. - Carl Sandburg
+Random Quote: Your worst enemy cannot harm you as much as your own unguarded thoughts. - The Buddha